-- 1.1 The purpose of this policy is to inform staff1, parents, volunteers and governors about the school's responsibilities for safeguarding children and to enable everyone to have a clear understanding of how these responsibilities should be carried out. - 1.2 The Governing body takes seriously its responsibility to safeguard and promote the welfare of children in its care; and to work together with other agencies to ensure adequate arrangements within our school to identify, assess, and support children who are, or who may be, suffering harm. - 1.3 We recognise that all adults, including temporary staff, volunteers and governors, have a full and active part to play in protecting children from harm, and that the child's welfare is our paramount concern. - 1.4 All staff members believe that our school should provide a caring, positive safe and stimulating environment that promotes the social, physical and moral development of the individual child. - 1.5 Staff members working with children are advised to maintain an attitude of 'it could happen to a child we know' where safeguarding is concerned.
+- 1.1 The purpose of this policy is to ALL staff as ALL staff have a responsibility for Safeguarding.
+This policy is to inform staff, parents, volunteers and governors about the school's responsibilities for safeguarding children and to enable everyone to have a clear understanding of how these responsibilities should be carried out.
+The current LADO is Lindsey Tunbridge-Adams and her mobile number is 07710 965209.
+Her e-mail is Lindsey-Tunbridge-Adams@westsussex.gov.uk - 1.2 The Governing body takes seriously its responsibility to safeguard and promote the welfare of children in its care; and to work together with other agencies to ensure adequate arrangements within our school to identify, assess, and support children who are, or who may be, suffering harm. - 1.3 We recognise that all adults, including temporary staff, volunteers and governors, have a full and active part to play in protecting children from harm, and that the child's welfare is our paramount concern. - 1.4 All staff members believe that our school should provide a caring, positive safe and stimulating environment that promotes the social, physical and moral development of the individual child. - 1.5 Staff members working with children are advised to maintain an attitude of 'it could happen to a child we know' where safeguarding is concerned.
 When concerned about the welfare of a child, staff members should always act in the interests of the child.